Get on board and discover Berlin's sights quickly and conveniently with the newly expanded U5 underground line.

 The Unter den Linden station connects this boulevard and Friedrichstrasse to Charlottenstrasse.
 Its design makes reference to the neighbouring Humboldt University, as its theme is the anthropocene, the geological age shaped by humans.

-The Museumsinsel underground station is expected to open in mid-2021.
+The Museumsinsel underground station will open on July 9.
 This station features a bright blue ceiling with glowing points of light, reminiscent of Friedrich Schinkel's famous stage design for Mozart's Magic Flute.

 The Rotes Rathaus underground station, inspired by the historic vaulted ceiling of the medieval town hall, features an elegant black and white design.